-If we receive an incoming call at the Administration Building, a message will be placed in your Unit's mailbox.
+If we receive an incoming call at the Administration Building, a message will be placed in your unit's mailbox.
 In the case of emergency, the message will be hand delivered.
-The main camp lines are for emergency or business use.
+The main camp lines are for emergency or business use, only.
 Please discourage your Scout's parents from the need for updates.
 "No news is good news" works best!
 Please help us preserve the 'total immersion experience' by eliminating the need for contact with family members while in camp.
-Emergency Phones:

-- Hidden Valley: 603-364-2900 - Camp Bell: 603-524-0436
+Emergency Phones: Hidden Valley Scout Camp: 603-364-2900 Camp Bell: 603-524-0436

 Other phones are available for adult leaders to make outgoing calls.
-These phones are for calling card (cards available in Trading Post), credit card or collect calling only.
 Campers may only use the phone under extreme circumstances when in the presence of a Unit Leader, only.
-Phone locations:

-- Hidden Valley Carter Lodge - Camp Bell Main Lodge 'Big Room'
+Phone Locations Hidden Valley Scout Camp - Carter Lodge Center Section Camp Bell - Main Lodge 'Big Room'